Markovianization with approximate unitary designs: Results

-where $\text{T}$ denotes transpose, $\Lambda := \mathcal{A}_{x_k} \otimes \dots \otimes \mathcal{A}_{x_k}$, and $\Upsilon := \tr_E [\mathcal{U}_k \star \dots \star \mathcal{U}_0 \star \rho_0]$, where $\star$ denotes the link product, defined in Ref.~\cite{PhysRevA.80.022339}, which is a matrix product on the space $E$ and a tensor product on space $S$.
-The effects on the system due to interaction with the environment have been isolated in the \emph{process tensor} $\Upsilon$, depicted by red comb-like region in Fig.~\ref{Fig:Processes}(a).
-The tensor $\Lambda$ contains all of the details of the instruments and their outcomes~\footnote{This tensor, in general, is also a quantum comb, where the bond represents information fed forward through an ancillary system.}.
-In this way, the process tensor $\Upsilon$ is a complete representation of the stochastic quantum process, containing all accessible multi-time correlations~\cite{PhysRevLett.122.140401, PhysRevA.99.042108, Phil_MemStr, arXiv:1811.03722}.
-The process tensor can be formally shown to be the quantum generalisation of a classical stochastic process~\cite{Quolmogorov}, and it reduces to classical stochastic process in the correct limit~\cite{PhysRevA.100.022120, arXiv:1907.05807}.
+Maps like the process tensor are abstract objects with many different representations~\cite{Simon_Operational}.
+In this manuscript, for convenience, we work with the Choi state representation~\cite{Simon_Operational, watrous_2018} of the process tensor, shown in Eq.~\eqref{eq: Upsilon} of the Methods section.
+The process tensor $\Upsilon$ is a complete representation of the stochastic quantum process, containing all accessible multi-time correlations~\cite{PhysRevLett.122.140401, PhysRevA.99.042108, Phil_MemStr, arXiv:1811.03722}.
+Similarly, the tensor $\Lambda$ contains all of the details of the instruments and their outcomes.
+This tensor, in general, is also a quantum comb, where the bond represents information fed forward through an ancillary system.
+Finally, the process tensor can be formally shown to be the quantum generalisation of a classical stochastic process, satisfying a generalized extension theorem with consistency conditions for a family of joint probabilities to guarantee the existence of an underlying continuous quantum stochastic process~\cite{Quolmogorov}, and reducing to classical stochastic process in the correct limit~\cite{PhysRevA.100.022120, arXiv:1907.05807}.